WheatonCS/Lexos/InTheMargins/Prepare/Scrub/Scrub.md

 #### Keep Word-Internal Apostrophes
    1. __Tool Tip:__
-      Retain apostrophes in contractions and possessives, but not those in plural possessives and other miscellaneous cases.
+      Retain apostrophes in contractions and possessives, but not those in plural possessives nor at the start of a word.
    2. __Tool Tip Extended:__
-      Selecting this option within the remove punctuation menu will remove apostrophes that are not in the middle of a word and then remove apostrophe from the map of punctuation to be removed.
    3. __Example:__

    4. __Issue/Questions:__